zxgangandy/rid/README.md

 # rid
-A pratical distributed id generator by rust
+A practical distributed id generator by rust

 [Snowflake](https://github.com/twitter/snowflake) based unique ID generator.
 It works as a component, and allows users to override workId bits and initialization strategy.
 As a result, it is much more